 General Ledger Codes and Job Codes, whilst similar, have distinctly different purposes.

-- Job codes are utilised to provide a more detailed level of categorisation to enhance the analytical value of your finance data.
-Job Coding can be enabled in your SupportAbility installation to categorise revenue and timesheet data when exported for finance and payroll systems.
+- Job Codes - configuring Job Codes is an optional feature and can be utilised to provide an additional level of categorisation to enhance the analytical value of your financial data.
+Job Coding can be enabled in your SupportAbility installation to categorise revenue (invoice) and expense (timesheet) transactions when exported for finance and payroll systems.